-It's also important to note that there is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is great.
+It's also important to note that there is a balance transfer fee: Intro fee 3% of each transfer ($5 min) completed within the first 4 months of account opening.
+After that, 5% of each transfer ($5 min).
 This is to be expected with balance transfer credit cards though.

 If you're worried about running up new interest charges with your purchases, Citi also offers another option which might make more sense for you: the Citi® Diamond Preferred® Card.